How to watch Sydney’s New Year’s Eve fireworks | Ticketholders have access, but you still have options [Updated]

 We'll update our New Year's Eve in Sydney page with new events as they become available.

 Stay home and stream it with family and friends

 Given the limits on crowds that can watch from the harbour foreshore or attend restaurants and events, as the Premier put it in this morning's press conference "the vast majority of us will be watching from home".

-The midnight fireworks will be streamed and available online and on TV.
-So, why not invite up to 19 of your nearest and dearest over, or just cosy up on the couch with your family, this New Year's Eve?
+The midnight fireworks will be streamed on ABC and available online.
+So, why not invite up to five of your nearest and dearest over or just cosy up on the couch with your family this New Year's Eve?

 This article was originally published on 20 November 2020 and has been updated on 30 December 2020 to include the latest information and requirements from the NSW government regarding the plans for New Year's Eve in Sydney.